assansanogo/Opteeq/README.md

 To add another profile `aws configure --profile profilName` to list available profiles `aws configure list-profiles`

+If the part that you will use doesn't need one of these parameters you can ignore it.

 When you create the dynamoDB add a global secondary index on anotName and named annotator-index.

-If the part that you will use doesn't need one of these parameters you can ignore it.

 #### 1.3.2 Set up Google vision and annotator

 1. `pip3 install -r requirements.txt`
 2. Set up [google cloud vision](https://cloud.google.com/vision/docs/quickstart-client-libraries)
-3. `python3 ec2.py` to used conversion locally without EC2 you can use  `via_json_local` function (
+3. `python3 ec2.py` to do the conversion locally without EC2 you can use  `via_json_local` function (
    tools/via/via_converter.py).
 User data for EC2 (compatible Debian and Ubuntu):
    ```
    #!/bin/bash